the-events-calendar/the-events-calendar/readme.txt

 * Fixed an issue where using a comma in the event cost field would disable the currency symbol from displaying (thanks to Bernhard for first reporting this over at the forums!)
 * Fixed a variety of untranslatable strings
 * Updated link to the Filter Bar plugin in the help tab
-* Added new Ukranian translation files, courtesy of Vasiliy
+* Added new Ukranian translation files, courtesy of Vasily Vishnyakov
 * Added new Montenegrin translation files, courtesy of Sasa Vukovic
 * Added updated Norwegian Bokmål translation files, courtesy of Morten Ruud
 * Added new Norwegian Nynorsk translation files, courtesy of Torbjørn Lauen